 - 2/3 cup white chocolate chips

-- Preheat oven to 450 degrees.
-Unroll pie crust and place in your pie plate, crimping the edges as desired.
-Sprinkle the macadamia nuts and white chips on the bottom of the crust.
+- Preheat oven to 450°F. Unroll pie crust and place in your pie plate, crimping the edges as desired.

 - Beat eggs by hand in a large bowl.
 Stir in corn syrup, sugar, salt, and melted butter.
-Pour over nuts and chips.
+Stir in macadamia nuts and white chocolate chips then pour mixture into the pie shell.

-- Place pie on a cookie sheet and bake for 10 minutes at 450 degrees.
-Then reduce the oven temperature to 350 degrees and bake for an additional 35-40 minutes, until the top is browned.
+- Place pie on a cookie sheet and cover with a pie shield or cover the edges with foil so the crust doens't get too brown.
+Bake for 10 minutes at 450°F. Then reduce the oven temperature to 350° and bake for an additional 35-40 minutes, until the top is browned.
 The center will still be wiggly, but will set as the pie cools.
-If the crust becomes too brown during cooking, cover the edges with foil.

 - Cool completely before cutting.